-Chrysler LHS owners have reported 7 problems associated with fuel injection rail (under the gasoline fuel system category).
+Chrysler LHS owners have reported 7 problems related to fuel injection rail (under the gasoline fuel system category).

-The car involved is a 1998 Chrysler Lhs.
 While driving they smelled gas fumes.
 When the consumer pulled over, noticed that there was fuel leaking out of where the fuel hose inserts into the fuel rail.
 The manufacturer has been contacted.
 This vehicle is experiencing problems associated with recall number 98v184000.
-This fuel injection rail problem happened on Friday, Dec.
-5, 1997.

 See all problems of the 1998 Chrysler LHS.